CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ### 📸 4.
 Create the commit

 Once we've staged our changes, then we can **commit** these changes.

+Before we do, we should make sure we're on the correct branch.
+Check in the bottom-right of your VS Code window that it looks like this:

+TODO: screenshot of current branch being week-1-workshop

+Not like this:

+TODO: screenshot of current branch being main

+If you're sure you're on the right branch:

 1. Enter a commit message describing briefly what you did in your commit.
 2. Click Commit to create the Git commit.